masukomi/vim_private_comments/README.md

   * Run from within the private comments listing this will look for the `<number>:` at the start of the comment line and jump to that line in your main editor window.
 These line numbers are auto-generated so you don't have to put them in your comment.
 * `:pcc` -> (c for Close) closes the private comments window.
   * Switching to the private comments window and running `:q` works fine too. ;)

+You can find help docs at `:help PrivateComments`

 ## License
 [MIT][8]